etsy/feature/README.md

 value of a feature config stanza is an array with a number of special keys, the most important of which is `'enabled'`.

-In its full form, the value of the `'enabled'` property is either the string `'off'`, meaning the feature is entirely disabled, any other string, meaning the named variant is enabled for all requests, or an array whose keys are names of variants and whose values are the percentage of requests that should see each variant.
+In its full form, the value of the `'enabled'` property an array whose keys are names of variants and whose values are the percentage of requests that should see each variant.

-As a shorthand to support the common case of a feature with only one variant, `'enabled'` can also be specified as a percentage from 0 to 100 which is equivalent to specifying an array with the variant name `'on'` and the given percentage.
+As a shorthand to support the common case of a feature with only one variant, `'enabled'` can also be specified as a percentage from 0 to 100.

 The next four most important properties of a feature config stanza specify a particular variant that special classes of users should see: